fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 </div>
 </div> <!-- row -->

-Four miniPC nodes :
+4 miniPC nodes :

-* called pc01/pc02/pc03/pc04 installed instead of the Nitos X50 nodes at location fit04/fit06/fit13/fit17, respectively.
+* called pc01/pc02/pc03/pc04; they are installed instead of the Nitos X50 nodes at location fit04/fit06/fit13/fit17, respectively.

 * connected via USB3 to either USRP B210 devices or 5G RG530F Quectel devices and  attached to the *control* wired interface.